Caesarea Maritima: Archaeology and reconstruction

-Byzantine martyrion church

 The main Byzantine church, an octagonal martyrion, was built in the 6th century and sited directly upon the podium that had supported Herod's temple, as was a widespread Christian practice.
 The martyrion was richly paved and surrounded by small radiating enclosures.
 Archaeologists have recovered some foliate capitals that included representations of the Cross.
 The site would in time be re-occupied, this time by a mosque.